 On June 13, 2007, the Company amended its certificate of incorporation to authorize the issuance of up to 7,500,000 shares of preferred stock.
 The preferred stock may be issued in one or more series pursuant to a resolution or resolutions providing for such issuance duly adopted by the Board of Directors.
-As of December 31, 2009, the Board of Directors had not adopted any resolutions for the issuance of preferred stock.
+As of December 31, 2008, the Board of Directors had not adopted any resolutions for the issuance of preferred stock.

-16. Share-Based Compensation
+12. Share-Based Compensation

-The Company measures all employee share-based payment awards using a fair-value method.
+The Company accounts for its share-based compensation pursuant to SFAS No. 123 (revised 2004) Share-Based Payment, or SFAS No. 123R.
+SFAS No. 123R requires measurement of all employee share-based payment awards using a fair-value method.
 The grant date fair value is determined using the Black-Scholes-Merton pricing model.
 The Black-Scholes-Merton valuation calculation requires the Company to make key assumptions such as future stock price volatility, expected terms, risk-free rates and dividend yield.
-The weighted-average expected term for stock options granted was calculated using the simplified method.
+The weighted-average expected term for stock options granted was calculated using the simplified method in accordance with the provisions of Staff Accounting Bulletin No. 107, Share-Based Payment.
 The simplified method defines the expected term as the average of the contractual term and the vesting period of the stock option.
 The Company has estimated the volatility rates used as inputs to the model based on an analysis of the most similar public companies for which it has data.
 The selection of representative companies as well as in evaluating the available historical volatility data for these companies requires considerable judgment by the Company.

-In computing share based compensation the Company develops an estimate of the number of share-based awards which it expects will be forfeited due to employee turnover and reduces share-based compensation based on this estimate.
-Changes in the estimated forfeiture rate may have a significant effect on share-based payments expense, as the effect of adjusting the rate for all expense amortization after January 1, 2006 is recognized in the period the forfeiture estimate is changed.
+SFAS No. 123R requires the Company to develop an estimate of the number of share-based awards which will be forfeited due to employee turnover.
+Quarterly changes in the estimated forfeiture rate may have a significant effect on share-based payments expense, as the effect of adjusting the rate for all expense amortization after January 1, 2006 is recognized in the period the forfeiture estimate is changed.
 If the actual forfeiture rate is higher than the estimated forfeiture rate, then an adjustment is made to increase the estimated forfeiture rate, which will result in a decrease to the expense recognized in the financial statements.
-If the actual forfeiture rate is lower than the estimated forfeiture rate, which will result in an increase to the expense recognized in the financial statements.
-If the actual forfeiture rate is lower than the estimated forfeiture rate is based on the United States Treasury yield curve in effect at the time of grant.
+If the actual forfeiture rate is lower than the estimated forfeiture rate, then an adjustment is made to decrease the estimated forfeiture rate, which will result in an increase to the expense recognized in the financial statements.
+The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant.
 The Company has never paid cash dividends, and does not currently intend to pay cash dividends, and thus have assumed a 0% dividend yield.

-The Company will continue to use judgment in evaluating the expected term, volatility and forfeiture rate related to the Company's own stock-based awards on a prospective basis, and in incorporating these factors into the model.
-If the Company's actual experience differs significantly from the assumptions used to compute the Company's share-based compensation cost, or if different assumptions had been used, the Company may have recorded too much or too little share-based compensation cost.
+The Company will continue to use judgment in evaluating the expected term, volatility and forfeiture rate related to our own stock-based awards on a prospective basis, and in incorporating these factors into the model.
+If our actual experience differs significantly from the assumptions used to compute our share-based compensation cost, or if different assumptions had been used, we may have recorded too much or too little share-based compensation cost.